Sources for the

-The origin of this website was seven substantial and closely written volumes penned by my mother, born Florence Edith Cole.
+The origin of this website lies with seven substantial and closely written volumes penned by my mother.
 In them she recorded what she saw around her as a child in a working class family on a working class Victorian-style terraced housing estate in the early 1900s.

 I believe that her recollections are unique.
 Although quite a lot is known about life above and below stairs in the big houses of the time, very little, as far as I know, encapsulates so comprehensively the lives of the working classes who lived on Victorian-style housing estates without paid help.
 The reasons are not difficult to see because anyone with such knowledge would be an unlikely author.
 My mother, like most children of the time from such estates, left school when she was 14 and received no formal education afterwards.
 Her excellent powers of observation and memory are without doubt, as is her obvious enjoyment and satisfaction in what she called 'jotting things down'.